BodenmillerGroup/steinbock/docs/install-python.md

   - `imc` to enable IMC preprocessing functionality
   - `deepcell` to enable DeepCell segmentation functionality

-To install all extras, use the `all` extra:

-    pip install "steinbock[all]"

-!!! note "Package version conflics"
-    Some of the dependencies of steinbock are incompatible due to different version requirements.
-As a workaround, use the following strategy for installing tested combinations of package versions:

-        # choose between one of the following:
-        # pip install --upgrade -r requirements_deepcell.txt
-        # pip install --upgrade -r requirements_deepcell-gpu.txt
-        pip install --no-deps deepcell==0.12.3
-        pip install --upgrade -r requirements.txt
-        pip install --no-deps "steinbock[all]"

 ## Usage

 Please refer to [Python usage](python/intro.md) for usage instructions.